 There are many good reasons to study at the Department of Mathemtics: in the internationalen environment at the TUM you can make interesting contacts, learn German, and experience Munich together with others.
 In addition, most of our courses are offered in English.

 The International Office offers all the support and information that you need as a foreign student for a study visit at the Department of Mathematics.
 Feel free to contact us any time!

-A new town, a new university, new people: particularly the first weeks at the TU München are not easy for international students.
-The time consuming search for an apartment, and the lack of orientation on the TUM campus at the beginning of the term are especially demanding on foreign students.
-Therefore we have created our Buddy-Program to offer you assistance!
+A new town, a new university, new people: particularly the first weeks at the Technical University of Munich (TUM) are not easy for international students.
+The time-consuming search for an apartment, and the lack of orientation on the TUM campus at the beginning of the term, are especially demanding on foreign students.
+Therefore, we have created our Buddy-Program to offer you assistance!

 The Buddy-Program could be of interest to you, if you

 - are coming from abroad and are starting a Masters Course or exchange term at the Faculty of Mathematics.